Air Algérie Flight 5017: Conclusion

-On 22 April 2016, the BEA finally concluded the cause of the crash as follows:
+On 22 April 2016, the Malian Commission of Inquiry finally concluded the cause of the crash as follows:

 "The aeroplane speed, piloted by the autothrottle, decreased due to the obstruction of the pressure sensors located on the engine nose cones, probably caused by ice crystals.
 The autopilot then gradually increased the angle of attack to maintain altitude until the aeroplane stalled.
 The stall was not recovered.
-The aeroplane retained a pitch-down attitude and left bank angle down to the ground, while the control surfaces remained mainly deflected pitch up and in the direction of a bank to the right.
-The aeroplane hit the ground at high speed."
+The aeroplane retained a pitch-down attitude and left bank down to the ground, while the control surfaces remained deflected pitch up and in the direction of a bank to the right.
+The aeroplane hit the ground at high vertical speed."